 So I just "walked" my 7D underwater, for not much.
 And for lack of mantas, I served as a model for another sub - Bambang, a very nice Indonesian guy, who came to spend a few days of vacation in the area, with his wife and friends.

-Our dive-guides were evasive at first, claiming that you could still see manta rays when there was plankton...
-(Except that the last time they had seen one was about a month ago and it was from the deck of the boat).
-Anyway, they finally agreed that the local mantas had probably all been caught, or almost all of them.
+Our dive-guides were evasive at first, claiming that we could still see manta rays, when there was plankton...
+(Except that the last time they had seen one was almost a month ago and it was from the deck of the boat).
+Anyway, they finally agreed that the mantas in the area had probably all been caught, or almost.

 In fact, manta rays (or mobulas) are victims of the recent Chinese market craze for their gills, which are now considered a delicacy - supposedly beneficial to health - in the same way as shark fins...

 It's one thing to read articles about the ongoing extinction of manta rays.
 It is another to make the concrete experience, on my modest scale of tourist-diving, on the site of Sangalaki ...

 Not far from the island of Sangalaki, the archipelago of Maratua is really beautiful.

 All I did was take a few pictures from a distance, from the boat.
 Traditional villages with houses on stilts, small fishing boats going back and forth on the azure waters...
 Life seems quite peaceful here.

 But I was disappointed by the underwater world of Maratua.
 There is a lot of dead coral and relatively little life - with the notable exception of the aptly named Turtle Point, where you are sure to find a large number of turtlessometimes very big.

 The famous Maratua channel, the "Channel", crossed by a very strong current (normally a guarantee of abundant underwater life and schools of wriggling fish) no longer deserves its nickname of "Big Fish Country".